carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 ### Maintainers
 Community members working on keeping our lessons stable and functional.

-### Membership
+### Partnership
-For Member organisation updates, big changes, or announcements.
+For Partner Organisation updates, or changes to the Partnership Program.

 ### Merger
 For blog posts relating to the merging of different lesson programs (e.g., Data Carpentry, HPC Carpentry, Library Carpentry, Software Carpentry, etc.) into The Carpentries.